-• How to express your milk by hand
+How to express your milk by hand

 Ask a midwife or neonatal nurse to show you how to hand express.
 You will probably find it easier to express by hand to begin with as the milk is thicker (colostrum).
-On the Neonatal Unit they can also show you how to use the breast pump for extra stimulation.
+On the neonatal unit they can also show you how to use the breast pump for extra stimulation.

-- Wash your hands and make sure that you have your syringes ready to use. - 4.
-Walk your thumb down until you feel a change in texture. - Imagine working round a clock face and when the flow slows down or stops, move around.
-Once you have gone around the whole breast, start to express the other breast. - If the milk doesn't flow, try moving your fingers slightly towards the nipple or further away.
+Wash your hands and make sure that you have your colostrum pots ready to use.

+Walk your thumb down until you feel a change in texture.

+7. Imagine working round a clock face and when the flow slows down or stops, move around.
+Once you have gone around the whole breast, start to express the other breast.

+- Try some of our top tips in this booklet to help your milk flow. - If you can't feel a change, position your thumb and index finger roughly 2cm back from the nipple. - If the milk doesn't flow, try moving your fingers slightly towards the nipple or further away.
 You can also try gentle breast massage.